Green card Through Family

 - Family Fourth Preference (F4): Brothers and sisters of U.S. citizens, and their spouses and minor children, provided the U.S. citizens are at least 21 years of age.

-*Note: only Direct Relatives can be petitioner for the applicant(s).
+*Note: only Direct Relatives can petition for the applicant(s).
 Grandparents, aunts, uncles, in-laws, and cousins cannot sponsor a relative for immigration.